 - perform an act of bid rigging.

-For example, in the MAS-AirAsia case, the MyCC found that the collaboration agreement entered into by the parties in 2011 expressly sets out the object or intention of the parties to share the market in relation to sectors in the aviation services, particularly the clause which states that the airlines agreed that MAS was to only be a full-service premium carrier, while AirAsia and AirAsia X would respectively be a regional low-cost carrier and a regional medium-to-long haul low-cost carrier.
-It is interesting to note that the MyCC then went on to consider the effects of the collaboration agreement and found that the agreement resulted in an outcome whereby Firefly (a wholly-owned subsidiary of MAS) withdrew from four East Malaysian routes leaving AirAsia to be the sole low cost carrier.
+For example, in the MAS-AirAsia case, the MyCC found that the collaboration agreement entered into by the parties in 2011 expressly sets out the object or intention of the parties to share the market in relation to sectors in the aviation services, particularly the clause that states that the airlines agreed that MAS was to only be a full-service premium carrier, while AirAsia and AirAsia X would be a regional low-cost carrier and a regional medium-to-long haul low-cost carrier respectively.
+It is interesting to note that the MyCC then went on to consider the effects of the collaboration agreement and found that the agreement resulted in an outcome whereby Firefly (a wholly-owned subsidiary of MAS) withdrew from four East Malaysian routes leaving AirAsia to be the sole low-cost carrier.

-The MyCC has expressly indicated that it considers resale price maintenance, including other similar schemes which achieve this, such as maximum or recommended retail pricing which serves as a focal point for downstream collusion, as highly anti-competitive.
+The MyCC has expressly indicated that it considers resale price maintenance, including other similar schemes that achieve this, such as maximum or recommended retail pricing that serves as a focal point for downstream collusion, as highly anticompetitive.
 This may apply even where the market shares of the parties are less than the 25 per cent de minimis threshold.